tfonteyn/NeverTooManyBooks/README.md

 - Contact me by logging an [issue](https://github.com/tfonteyn/NeverTooManyBooks/issues) if you want to provide translations in another way.
 - Please log a GitHub [issue](https://github.com/tfonteyn/NeverTooManyBooks/issues)
-  if you want to be credited by name (instead of github alias) with your help.
+  if you want to be credited by name (instead of GitHub alias) with your help.

 <a href="https://hosted.weblate.org/engage/nevertoomanybooks/">
 <img src="https://hosted.weblate.org/widget/nevertoomanybooks/multi-auto.svg"